LapisiLawry/stats220/README.md

 *There are **MANY** things that you will learn from my file, some of them being:*

--How **NOT** to write the start of your repo
+- How **NOT** to write the start of your repo
--How an amateur with confidence codes
+- How an amateur with confidence codes
--How stats can be fun for many reasons not just that if you know everything you can always be right -(How to use stats to always be right)
+- How stats can be fun for many reasons not just that if you know everything you can always be right
+  - (How to use stats to always be right)

 here is the link to my [uni profile](https://profiles.auckland.ac.nz/jlaw652) although you won't find anything useful on it